Regency Energy Partners

-For the quarter ended Sep.
-30 (Q3), Regency Energy Partners whiffed on revenues and missed estimates on earnings per share.
+For the quarter ended March 31 (Q1), Regency Energy Partners missed estimates on revenues and missed estimates on earnings per share.

-Compared to the prior-year quarter, revenue shrank significantly and GAAP earnings per share dropped to a loss.
+Compared to the prior-year quarter, revenue shrank slightly.
+Non-GAAP earnings per share dropped significantly.
+GAAP earnings per share dropped to a loss.

-Regency Energy Partners booked revenue of $313.9 million.
-The four analysts polled by S&P Capital IQ predicted sales of $379.7 million on the same basis.
-GAAP reported sales were 21% lower than the prior-year quarter's $395.6 million.
+Regency Energy Partners logged revenue of $349.0 million.
+The three analysts polled by S&P Capital IQ looked for a top line of $381.4 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.